kbaseattic/auth_service/README.md

 6. The django server is started/stopped by using the start_service and stop_service
 scripts in /kb/deployment/services/authorization.
-Once you start the service, there will be a listener at http://hostname:7039/ with the authorization service responding under the /Roles/ url.
+Once you start the service, there will be an FCGI listener at hostname:7039 with the authorization service responding under the /Roles/ url.
+Use the deploy-test-services make target to get an http listener on that port instance (assumed for the examples that follow).
     You will need to access it with a KBase token to get any real data back:

 root@sychan-temp2:/kb/deployment/services/authorization_server# ./start_service